Nemo1999/WebGL-RayMarching/README.md

-# WebGL-RayMarching
+# Fractal Rendering by Ray Marching (using openGL)

-A fractal demo based on ray-marching
+A fractal demo using ray marching.

-Users can chane the settings interactively
+Users can chane the parameters interactively

 ## Live Demo at [https://nemo1999.github.io/WebGL-RayMarching](https://nemo1999.github.io/WebGL-RayMarching)